-The Republican leader in the Senate, Mitch McConnell, urged President Barack Obama on Tuesday to submit pending trade agreements with Colombia, Panama and South Korea to Congress for ratification.
+The Republican leader in the Senate, Mitch McConnell, has urged President Barack Obama to submit pending trade deals with Colombia, Panama and South Korea to Congress for ratification.

-In an op-ed for The Washington Post, the Kentucky lawmaker censures the administration for delaying the trade deals because, he believes, “unions have been extracting concessions in exchange for their support.”
+In an op-ed for The Washington Post, the Kentucky lawmaker accuses the administration of delaying the trade agreements because “unions have been extracting concessions in exchange for their support.”

-Trade unions, which align with the Democrats on trade and labor policy, have made similar demands and convinced Obama to renegotiate the deal with the Koreans three years after it was finalized by his Republican predecessor, George W. Bush.
+Democratic-allied trade unions have made similar demands and convinced Obama to renegotiate the deal with the Koreans three years after it was finalized by his Republican predecessor, George W. Bush.

 If implemented, the treaty would eliminate virtually all remaining tariffs on goods traded between South Korea and the United States.

-Conservatives in both chambers are opposed to expanding compensation for workers whose jobs are negatively affected by the trade deals.
+Conservatives in both chambers are opposed to expanding compensation for workers whose jobs are negatively affected by the trade.
 They argue this is a natural consequence of removing trade barriers and that other jobs will be created in their place.